antmicro/rowhammer-tester/docs/source/usage.md

 #### Perform memory tests from the BIOS

-After entering the BIOS, you may want to perform a memory test using utilities built into the BIOS itself.
+After entering the BIOS, you may want to perform a memory test using utilities built into the BIOS.
-There are a couple ways to do such:
+There are several ways to do it:

-- `mem_test` - performs a series of writes and reads to check if values read back are the same as those previously written.
+* `mem_test` - performs a series of writes and reads to check if values read back are the same as those previously written.
   It is limited by a 32-bit address bus, so only 4 GiB of address space can be tested.
-  You can get origin of the RAM space using `mem_list` command.
+  You can get the origin of the RAM space using `mem_list` command.
-- `sdram_test` - basically `mem_test`, but predefined for first 1/32 of defined RAM region size.
+* `sdram_test` - essentially `mem_test` but predefined for the first 1/32 of the defined RAM region size.
-- `sdram_hw_test` - similar to `mem_test`, but accesses the SDRAM directly using DMAs, so it is not limited to 4 GiB.
+* `sdram_hw_test` - similar to `mem_test`, but accesses the SDRAM directly using DMAs, so it is not limited to 4 GiB.

-  It requires passing 2 arguments (`origin` and `size`) with a 3rd optional argument being `burst_length`.
+  It requires passing 2 arguments (`origin` and `size`) with a 3rd optional argument, `burst_length`.
   When using `sdram_hw_test` you don't have to offset the `origin` like in the case of `mem_test`.
-  `size` is a number of bytes to test and `burst_length` is a number of full transfer writes to the SDRAM, before reading and checking written content.
+  `size` is a number of bytes to test and `burst_length` is a number of full transfer writes to the SDRAM before reading and checking the written content.
   The default value for `burst_length` is 1, which means that after every write, a check is performed.
-  Generally, bigger `burst_length` means faster operation.
+  Generally, higher `burst_length` values mean faster operation.

 ### Test with BIST - `mem_bist.py`

-A script written to test BIST block functionality.
+A script written to test the BIST block functionality.
 Two tests are available:

-- `test-modules` - memory is initialized and then a series of errors is introduced (on purpose).
+* `test-modules` - the memory is initialized and then a series of errors is introduced.
-  Then BIST is used to check the content of the memory.
+  Then BIST is used to check the contents of the memory.
   If the number of errors detected is equal to the number of errors introduced, the test is passed.
-- `test-memory` - simple test that writes a pattern in the memory, reads it, and checks if the content is correct.
+* `test-memory` - a simple test that writes a pattern in the memory, reads it, and checks whether the content is correct.
   Both write and read operations are done via BIST.

 ### Run benchmarks - `benchmark.py`

 Benchmarks memory access performance.
 There are two subcommands available:

-- `etherbone` - measure performance of the EtherBone bridge
+* `etherbone` - measure performance of the EtherBone bridge
-- `bist` - measure performance of DMA DRAM access using the BIST modules
+* `bist` - measure performance of DMA DRAM access using the BIST modules

 Example output: